VishvaaDarshan/Blog-Generation/README.md

 ## Overview

 This repository contains code for generating blog content using the LLAMA2 language model.
-LLAMA2 is a powerful language model trained by [Hugging Face](https://huggingface.co/), capable of generating human-like text based on given prompts.
+LLAMA2 is a powerful language model trained by [Meta AI](https://meta.com/ai/), capable of generating human-like text based on given prompts.

 ## Installation